zakivic/zakivic/README.md

 ### Hi 👋, I'm Dr. Zakaria Boutarfa.
 I'm a Father, Developer, Scientist, Trader, and a Problem solver.
-- 🔭 I’m currently looking for a position as a Full MERN Stack DEvelopper.
+- 🔭 I’m currently looking for a position as a Full MERN Stack Developper.
 - 🌱 I’m constantly learning new skills and updating my techniques.

 <!--